Sukesan28/portfolio/README.md

 # 🌐 Sukesan R Portfolio Website

 ## 📌 Project Overview
-Developed a *Personal Portfolio Website* to showcase my skills, projects, and achievements as a Java Developer and Front-End Developer.
-Built using *HTML, CSS, and JavaScript*, this project features a modern, responsive design with smooth navigation and interactive elements to highlight my technical expertise and professional journey.
+Developed a *Personal Portfolio Website* to showcase my skills, projects, and achievements as a Software Developer and Front-End Developer.
+Built using *HTML, CSS, and JavaScript(DOM)*, this project features a modern, responsive design with smooth navigation and interactive elements to highlight my technical expertise and professional journey.

 Key highlights:
 - 🖥 Fully responsive design for desktop and mobile devices